 - Traumatic brain injuries

-A defendant may be held responsible for providing compensation for any injury connected to their actions.
+The at-fault person may be held responsible for any injury connected to their actions.
 Even in seemingly minor accidents, the defendant could be held liable to pay for all medical costs associated with a plaintiff’s injury.

 A personal injury claim should take the full impact of the incident into account.
-For instance, many plaintiffs lose significant earnings from missed time at work.
-Others may endure severe pain and loss of enjoyment of life.
-An injury lawyer in Omaha could work with a plaintiff to determine their full losses and demand compensation.
+For instance, you may lose significant earnings from missed time at work.
+You may also endure severe pain and loss of enjoyment of life.
+An injury lawyer in Omaha could work with you to determine your full losses and demand compensation.

 Help from Trial-Tested Omaha Personal Injury Attorneys